Rachnerd/angular2/README.md

 Injectable.

 Just now we were fine when PeopleService didn't have any dependencies.
-Now that we added one the injector is going complaining about the fact that it doesn't know how to resolve the dependencies.
+Now that we added one the injector complains about the fact that it doesn't know how to resolve the dependencies.
 We have to annotate our PeopleService so the injector knows that it has to inject dependencies based on their types.

 ```